 Details about Glutathione Cream

 Glutathione plays an important role in preventing oxidative damage to the skin.
 In addition to its many recognized biological functions, glutathione has also been associated with skin lightening ability.
 The role of glutathione as a skin whitener was discovered as a side effect of large doses of glutathione.
 Glutathione utilizes different mechanisms to exert its action as a skin whitening agent at various levels of melanogenesis.
 It inhibits melanin synthesis by means of stopping the neurotransmitter precursor L-DOPA’s ability to interact with tyrosinase in the process of melanin production.
 Glutathione inhibits the actual production as well as agglutination of melanin by interrupting the function of L-DOPA.

 In most mammals, melanin formation consists of eumelanin (brown-black pigment) and pheomelanin ( yellow-red pigment) as either mixtures or copolymers.
-Increase in glutathione level may induce the pigment cell to produce pheomelanin instead of eumelanin pigments.
-Research by Te-Sheng Chang found the lowest levels of reduced glutathione to be associated with eumelanin type pigmentation, whereas the highest ones were associated with the pheomelanin.
+An increase in glutathione level may induce the pigment cell to produce pheomelanin instead of eumelanin pigments.
+Research by Te-Sheng Chang found the lowest levels of reduced glutathione to be associated with eumelanin-type pigmentation, whereas the highest ones were associated with pheomelanin.
 As a result, it is reasonable to assume that the depletion of glutathione would result in eumelanin formation.
 Prota observed that decreased glutathione concentration led to the conversion of L-Dopaquinone to Dopachrome, increasing the formation of brown-black pigment (eumelanin).